nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 3. If st is empty, st is assumed to be 00:00.

-4. If et is empty, et is assumed to be 23:59.
+4. If et is empty, et is assumed to be 23:59 and press `Enter`.

-5. Press `Enter`.

-6. The event will be added to your to do list and message "Added event" is displayed on console..
+5. The event will be added to your to do list and message "Added event" is displayed on console.

 [comment]: # (@@author A0140060A)

 ### When you need to find a deadline, task or event

-1. Type `f[ind] KEYWORD` where `KEYWORD` is part of the item's name.
+1. Type `f[ind] KEYWORD` where `KEYWORD` is part of the item's name and press `Enter`.

-2. Press `Enter`.

-3. App will display a list of items with names containing the keyword in the bottom left pane.
+2. App will display a list of items with names containing the keyword in the bottom left pane Console displays the number of items that are listed.

 	>  Example Command: `find CS2105` <br>